ricomateo/lc3-vm/README.md

 ## Run an LC-3 program
-Programs can be run executing `cargo run <program_name>.obj`.
+Programs can be executed with `cargo run <program_name>.obj`.
 This repo contains some games to try.
-These can be run with
+These can be executed with (make sure you are on the `src` directory)
 * `cargo run 2048.obj` (You should press enter after the first line is printed)
 * `cargo run rogue.obj`